 The design of this research was an experimental research.
-According to Gay, experimental research is the only type of the research that can test hypothesis to establish cause and effects relationship (L.R Gay & Airasian, 2000: 367).
+According to Gay, experimental research is the only type of the research that can test hypothesis to establish cause and effects relationship (L.R Gay& Airasian, 2000: 367).
 Creswell stated that there are three kinds of experimental design; true, quasi, and pre-experimental research.
-This research is quasi-experimental research.
+This research was quasi-experimental research.
 Quasi-experiments include assignment, but not random assignment of participants to groups.
 This is because the experimenter cannot artificially create groups for the experiment (Creswell, 2012:309).
-The writer had applyied the pre-test and post-test design approach to this research.
-The writer assign intact groups the experimental and control treatments, administers a pre-test to both groups, and conducts experimental treatments activities with the experimental group only, finally administers a post-test to assess the differences between the two groups (experimental and control).
+The writer applied the pre-test and post-test design approach to this research.
+The writer assign intact groups the experimental and control treatments, administers a pre-test to both groups, and conducted experimental treatments activities with the experimental group only, finally administered a post-test to assess the differences between the two groups (experimental and control).

 There were two variables used in this research.
-The first was Cartoon Video (X), and the second was students' speaking ability in retelling story (Y).
+The first was Guessing Game (X), and the second was students' speaking skill (Y).
 Louis Cohen, et.al stated that an experimental involves making a change in the value of one variable-called the independent variable and observing the effect that changes one another variable- called the dependent variable.